serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/EntityConnectionExtensions/Exists.md

 ## Return Value

-True if record matching criteria exists.
+True if a record matching the criteria exists.

 ## See Also